 The Plan is funded consistent with the funding requirements of federal law and regulations.
-There were funding contributions of \$600,000 and \$725,000 for fiscal years 2018 and 2017, respectively.
+There were funding contributions of \$600,000 and \$600,000 for fiscal years 2019 and 2018, respectively.
 Plan assets are invested in a group trust consisting primarily of pooled funds, mutual funds, short-term investment funds and cash.

 The investment policy and strategy has been established to provide a total investment return that will, over time, maintain purchasing power parity for the Plan's variable benefits and keep the Plan funding at a reasonable level.
-The long-term target asset allocation ranges are as follows: Domestic Equity 35%-40%; International Equity 10%-15% and Fixed Income 50%.
+The long-term target asset allocations are Domestic Equity 30%, International Equity 10% and Fixed Income 60%.

-17. Retirement Plans (continued)
+16. Retirement Plans (continued)